SamirIngley/Desktop-Profiles/README.md

 4. For a list of the available flags, type `go run desk.go -help`

 ## :earth_africa: Install as an Executable:
-Do this to access the app from anywhere and have an easier command
+Do this to access the app from anywhere and have an easier command WARNING - this currently does not give you global functionality bc I am working on making the profiles accessible from anywhere.
+However the command to access the app does get shortened :) but you can only use it like `go run main.go` when you're inside the directory.

 0. If you don't have go installed and a GOPATH, here are some quick [instructions](https://medium.com/@jimkang/install-go-on-mac-with-homebrew-5fa421fc55f5) and here are some detailed [instructions](https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-go)

 1. Once you download this repo, cd into it and type `go build`.
 This will create a binary file called desk.

 2. Go to these [instructions](https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-go), and in that link go through step 5 to make sure your GOPATH in the ~/.bash_profile is created properly.
+Don't forget to update the file for changes to take place `. ~/.bash_profile` or if you're using zsh as well, create `nano ~/.zshrc` and do the same thing you did for the bash_profile, and update this one too.
+Verify your path contains the path by making sure `echo $HOME` followed by /go/bin is inside your `echo $PATH`

 3. Make sure you're directly inside this DesktopProfiles directory you downloaded.
 Now we add the executable to your bin file with the command `go install`